Cuda-Chen/cuda-chen.github.io/_drafts/neon-clmul.md

 ## Conclusion

-In this post, I have shown two methods of optimizing CRC32-C calculation, and these implementations are merge to sse2neon.
+In this post, I have shown two methods of optimizing CRC32C calculation, and these implementations are merge to sse2neon.
-I also make brief dipictions of CRC and carry-less multiplication, which are a commonly seen topics in cryptography.
+I also make brief dipictions of CRC and carry-less multiplication, which are commonly seen topics in cryptography.

 ## Trivia